-The Company may, for the account of the fund, hold bank balances having a term not exceeding twelve months.
-Such balances shall be kept in blocked cash accounts at credit institutions having their registered offices in a member state of the EU or in another state that is a party to the Agreement on the EEA.
+The Company may invest up to 15% of the feeder fund's assets in bank balances for the account of the master fund.
+Bank balances must mature within twelve months or less, and shall be kept in blocked accounts at credit institutions having their registered offices in a member state of the EU or in another state that is a party to the Agreement on the EEA.
 They may also be held at credit institutions having their registered offices in a third country having prudential rules considered by BaFin to be equivalent to those of EU legislation.